Andrew Huberman on Sauna Benefits for Longevity & Brain

 Sauna use has also been shown to decrease levels of cortisol, the hormone that is released in response to stress.
 This can have a positive impact on overall health, as high levels of cortisol have been linked to a range of health problems, including heart disease, diabetes, and obesity.

 In addition to its stress-reducing benefits, sauna use has been shown to have a range of other potential health benefits.
 For example, saunas have been shown to improve cardiovascular health by increasing blood flow and reducing blood pressure.
-This can help to prevent heart disease and stroke.
+This can help to prevent heart disease and stroke or at least reduce the risk.
 Saunas have also been shown to improve immune function, as well as cognitive function and mood.

 If your aim is to incorporate these benefits into daily life, a luxury home sauna enables you to enjoy relaxation and optimal health benefits with the convenience, privacy, and comfort that supports longevity and holistic well-being.